 - Transabdominal CVS: In this case, a needle is inserted into the abdominal and then observed by ultrasound.
 This needle doesn’t enter into the amniotic sac and also done under local anesthetic.

-- Transcervical CVS: Here, a catheter is put into the placenta through the cervix for getting a tissue sample.
+- Transcervical CVS: Here, a tube is inserted (catheter) into the placenta through the cervix to get a tissue sample.

 - When you have a sex-linked genetic disease like congenital night blindness, Fragile X syndrome, high blood pressure genes, hemophilia, and many others.

 - In the case of an abnormal cell-free DNA test, you can rely on the CVS technique.

 - If your family has a history of genetic diseases then the CVS technique can be used as a better option.